canoi12/tinycoffee/README.md

 for now i'm developing on linux, so is easier to compile on it

-just run `build.sh $platform` (to build for windows you will need to install gcc-mingw32 compiler)
+just run `./build.sh 'platform'(linux or windows)` (to build for windows you will need to install gcc-mingw32 compiler)

+run `./build.sh release 'platform'` for release optimizations (longer compilation time)

 ## distribution